nuxt-modules/device/README.md

 }
 ```

+`clientHints.enabled` enables client hints feature.(default by false)

 Note that the default user agent value is set to `Mozilla/5.0 (Macintosh; Intel Mac OS X 10_13_2) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/64.0.3282.39 Safari/537.36`.

+## User-Agent Client Hints Support

+To enable Client Hints, set clientHints.enabled options to true.

+### Client Side

+`navigator.userAgentData` are referred to detect a device and a platform.

+results from `navigator.userAgent` are overridden.

+### Server Side

+the following request headers are referred to detect a device and a platform.

+ - sec-ch-ua
+ - sec-ch-mobile
+ - sec-ch-platform

+results from user-agent header are overridden.

 ## CloudFront Support

 If a user-agent is `Amazon CloudFront`, this module checks